 Hours and some services are limited on Christmas Eve, Christmas Day, New Year’s Eve, and New Year’s Day.

-Admission is free for everyone, locals and visitors alike, to partake in the fun.
+Admission is free for everyone, locals and tourists alike, to partake in the holiday fun.

-Check the current best rates for your stay.
+Check the current availability and best rates for your stay.

 Christmas in Lisbon: Festive Fact